arshian-dev/escape-corner/root/Fiza/homepage.md

 ### Welcome!
 Go to the menu on your left to explore:
-Home - Brings you here
+Home - Brings you here!
+Study - When you feel like it ig
+Music - Of course, obviously
+Arcade - See for yourself lol
+Mail - M
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2ODIwOTM0MCwtNTU1MzgwNzM1LC0yMD
-g4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbLTExNzA0NzEwMTQsLTU1NTM4MDczNSwtMj
+A4ODc0NjYxMl19
 -->